 She is a member of the Professional Historians Association.

 In 2005 Helen was the first member of the Greens to be elected as a Councillor of the City of Whitehorse, and on re-election in 2008 was the first Greens Mayor of the city.
-She was re-elected for a third term in October 2012 and is Council’s representative on the Local Government Metro Waste Management Forum, and the MAV Arts & Culture and Professional Development Committees.
-She also serves on Council’s Heritage Steering Committee, the Visual Arts Committee, the Whitehorse Centre Feasibility Study Working Group and the Budget Reference Group; and was elected deputy chair of the Whitehorse Manningham Regional Library Corporation in 2013.
+She was re-elected for a third term in October 2012 and is Council’s representative on the Local Government Metro Waste Management Forum; she was elected deputy chair of the Forum, and chair of the Strategic and Policy Advocacy Group (SPAG) in 2014.
+She is also one of two Councillor reps on the Board of the Whitehorse Manningham Regional Library Corporation, and was elected deputy chair in 2013.

 She joined the Victorian branch of the Australian Local Government Women’s Association (ALGWA), in 2005 and in 2010 was elected State secretary.
 She was re-elected in 2012.
 In 2011 she was co-opted to serve as the National secretary, and retired from that position upon new elections in December 2012 .